nordeck/matrix-neoboard/docs/adrs/adr009-matrix-rtc-livekit.md

 Discovery is about finding the active participants of a whiteboard.
-In MatrixRTC this becomes simpler, as for each combination of user and device, there is a [RTC membership state event](rtc-member) with the participant's metadata.
+In MatrixRTC this becomes simpler, as for each combination of user and device, there is a [RTC membership state event][rtc-member] with the participant's metadata.

 Instead of the `net.nordeck.whiteboard.sessions` state event with the user's MXID as the `state_key`, we keep track of realtime session memberships via the